blackberry/BlackBerry-Communication-Services-Examples/QuickStartSwift/README.md

 Common code for authenticating users, synchronizing keys and performing common tasks can be found in /examples/Support/Source.
 Much of the heavy lifting can be found in these classes and they should be referenced before implementing a custom key management or authentication scheme.

-*BBMAuthController* and *BBMKeyManager* can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the Spark related functionality.
+*BBMAuthController* and *BBMKeyManager* can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the Spark Communications related functionality.

 *BBMAccess* provides wrappers around common outgoing messages and the SDK data model.